GovTechSG/stackops-docs/audience.md

 - users who host their applications on GCC 2.0 and intend to monitor their performance and health status.
 - Devops team
 - Site reliability engineer
-- Operations team and
+- Operations team
-- Incident management teams
+- Incident management teams for an improved incident repsonse